faern/showcase-aws-lc-binary-size/README.md

 Optional, not in `.cargo/config.toml`:

 - `AWS_LC_SYS_NO_JITTER_ENTROPY=1`: drops the bundled
-  jitterentropy-library (~20 KiB). aws-lc still seeds its DRBG from the OS RNG (getentropy/getrandom/BCryptGenRandom).
+  jitterentropy-library (a few tens of KiB). aws-lc still seeds its DRBG from the OS RNG (getentropy/getrandom/BCryptGenRandom).
 Don't set this for FIPS builds.

 `aws-lc-sys` lowercases the target triple in the per-target env-var name (unlike `cc-rs` which uppercases), so the variable is